Ready to Host a HundrED GLocal? Here's What You Need to Know...

 The first half of the event is all about presenting up to six innovations, both local and global, followed by guided implementation discussions and an opportunity to ask deeper questions.
 That is why it is also recommended that people who can help in this process of implementation, like funders and heads of schools or other education organizations, should be invited to the event as well.

 We aim to host a HundrED GLocal in every continent in the world by 2020.
-Will your country be next?
+Will your city be next?

 Interested in hosting a HundrED GLocal?
-Email our Head of Community, Pukhraj Ranjan, at email@example.com
+Email our Head of Community & Media, Pukhraj Ranjan, at email@example.com